CSCfi/csc-user-guide/docs/apps/geoconda.md

 * 3.10.6

-Version number is the same as Python version.
+Version number is the same as the Python version.

 ## Usage